safe VPN HMAC authentication sha-384

 Edit: this article was updated to more accurately reflect the security SHA-384 offers against length-extension attacks.

 Virtual private networks like to use a lot of acronyms and technical jargon to describe their security.
 We are guilty of it as well.
-On our security features page, we mention that we use HMAC SHA-384 for message authentication.
+On our security features page(new window), we mention that we use HMAC SHA-384 for message authentication.
 This statement gives you information that is essential to evaluating how safe our VPN service is, but it’s useless unless you know what it means.

 In a nutshell, HMAC SHA-384 is the method that Proton VPN uses to assure your messages are safe traveling between your device and our VPN servers.
 It authenticates that the traffic we are sending your device really came from our servers and that it has not been tampered with along the way.
 By saying we use HMAC SHA-384, we are saying that you can be confident that once you are connected to one of our servers, your connection cannot be interfered with or spoofed.